Vitamins, Minerals, and Enzymes That Promote Hair Growth

 Essential Vitamins, Minerals, and Enzymes for Hair Growth

 Foods that promote growth are often considered to be more myth than science because studies are often inconclusive.
 This is due to the fact that there is no reliable method for measuring hair thickness.
 However, it is observed that hair is very responsive to the health of our body, so it makes sense that eating healthy foods encourages growth.

 1. B Vitamins

-There are a number of B vitamins that can promote hair growth, according to Holistic Hair Care.
+There are a number of B vitamins that can promote hair growth.
 These include B3 (niacin), B5 (pantothenic acid), vitamin B6 (pyroxidine), vitamin B7 (biotin), and vitamin B12.
 B vitamins can be found in eggs, whole grains, vegetables, meats, fish, and dairy.

 Biotin, in particular, is a popular vitamin taken for hair growth and strengthening.
 It is a water-soluble vitamin that is essential for cell growth and the production of fatty acids and amino acids.
 According to Oregon State University, biotin deficiency may result in hair loss.

 2. Vitamin E